MicrosoftDocs/webview2-win32-reference/1-0-4181-prerelease/icorewebview2find.md

 #### Stop

 Stops the current 'Find' session and hides the Find bar.
+Stopping Find is an asynchronous operation and can be configured with notification handlers to know when stopping find operation has completed.
+The Find dialog will disappear before the Stop operation completes.

 > public HRESULT [Stop](#stop)()